cisco/mindmeld/docs/source/gazetteers.rst

   0.00422845	Barry Sigismondi
   ...           ...

 The first column shows the relative popularity of the entities, and the second column contains the entities.
-If there are more than 10s of millions of documents in your Knowledge Base, it might be better to cut short the document list to scan based on the "popularity" field specified in the Knowledge Base schema.
+If there are more than tens of millions of entries in your Knowledge Base, it might be better to truncate the entity list based on the “popularity” field specified in the Knowledge Base schema.

+You can use the EntityExtractor class to generate entity data files for each schema entry in the KB schema.

 .. code-block:: python